 Task Group Chair

 The TG Chair shall be appointed by the WG Chair and confirmed by a WG majority approval.
-The TG Chair is re-affirmed every 2 years: one session after the WG Chair is elected.
+The TG Chair is re-affirmed by the WG every 2 years (May of even years): one session after the WG Chair is elected.

 The TG Chair is required to confirm that the function of secretary is performed for each TG meeting.
 TG meetings are not allowed to function without a secretary.